Namamugi Incident: Course of events

-Consequences of the Namamugi Incident
+Consequences

 Entrance to the village of Namamugi, circa 1862.

 Poetic monument of Namamugi Incident in Yokohama.
 Inscribed is a Chinese-style poem (kanshi) by Prince Yamashina Akira.

 The Namamugi Incident caused a new political crisis in Japan during the Bakumatsu, the period after the ruling Tokugawa Shogunate had ended its historic isolationist foreign policy known as sakoku and allowed the entry of foreigners.
 Japanese and Westerners were outraged by the incident, with these groups almost unanimously supportive and opposed to the killing, respectively.

 Japanese reports accused Richardson of continuing to ride in the middle of the road, and trying to get between Shimazu's litter and his bodyguards.
 In Japan, the samurai had a legal right known as kiri-sute gomen which allowed them to strike anyone of a lower class for perceived disrespect, which could have justified the killing by Shimazu's retinue.
 The Japanese instanced Eugene Van Reed, an American who had dismounted and bowed before a daimyōs train, as evidence that the insolent attitude of Lennox and his party had caused the incident.
 Van Reed's conduct had appalled the Western community, who believed that Westerners should hold themselves with dignity before the Japanese, being at least the equal of any Japanese person.
 There were also later suggestions that Richardson had acted in a similar manner towards Chinese people while horseback riding in China, and according to the Japan Herald "Extra" of Tuesday 16 September 1862, he had been heard to say just before the incident, "I know how to deal with these people".
 Richardson's uncle was reportedly not surprised about his nephew's demise, but blamed him for being reckless and stubborn.
 Frederick Wright-Bruce, the British envoy to China, remembered Richardson as an "arrogant adventurer".

 The incident sparked a scare in Japan's foreign community, which was based in the Kannai district of Yokohama.
 Westerners argued that Lennox was protected in Japan by extraterritoriality under the Anglo-Japanese Friendship Treaty and were exempt from Japanese cultural requirements, meaning Richardson's death under kiri-sute gomen was illegal.
 Many Western traders appealed to their governments to take punitive action against Japan.
 The British government demanded reparations from the Bakufu and from the daimyō of Satsuma, together with the arrest, trial and execution of the perpetrators.